camlab-bioml/cytomarker/README.md

 Alteratively, in the RStudio Desktop console:

 ```
-devtools::load_all(); cytosel()
+devtools::load_all(); cytomarker()
 ```

 ## Developer guide

-The developer guide for cytosel is in progress and being hosted [here](https://github.com/camlab-bioml/cytosel/wiki/cytosel-Developer-guide)
+The developer guide for cytomarker is in progress and being hosted [here](https://github.com/camlab-bioml/cytomarker/wiki/cytomarker-Developer-guide)